MantasG6/learning-notes/learning_notes.md

 #### Summary:
 - Creation of the factory methods take place in the concrete classes themselves by overriding the factory method defined in the contract
 - Implementation might be complex
-- Usually not introduced while refactoring and needs to be designed from the beggining
+- Usually not introduced while refactoring and needs to be designed from the beginning
 - Contract (interface or abstract class) driven
 - Parameter driven (parameter specifies which subclass object the factory should return)
 - Lets you choose a type of object to construct at runtime